parsa-epfl/qflex/pages/download.md

 $ sudo update-alternatives --config g++
 ```

-- Now you have to install a compatible version of the `boost` library,
+- Installing a compatible version of the `boost` library,
 1.59.0 or 1.58.0:

 ```bash